bkur808/diseaseSpreadSim/README.md

         1 - Manually - turn-by-turn
         2 - Automatically with Visual
         3 - For Statistical Analysis
-        *For all scenarios assuming running a terminal with python3 installed, and all source files in source directory
+        *For all scenarios assuming running a terminal with python3 installed, and all python source files in source directory

 1 - Manually:

         Initializing - terminal commands below
-                import simGrid ; test = simGrid.Grid()
+                Initialize python using py3 in terminal (must be in source directory) import simGrid ; test = simGrid.Grid()
                 test.test1()    (or test2()/test3() for other premade scenarios)